oyyblin/galaxy-docs/doc-guides/1-dashboard-tutorial/step-2-curate-credentials.md

 ## Subgraph/GraphQL Credential Endpoint

-> 💡 We are adding Galaxy dashboard support to create subgraph Credentials in a self-serve fashion.
-Before that, please contact Galaxy team for assistance.
+> 💡 We are adding Galxe dashboard support to create subgraph Credentials in a self-serve fashion.
+Before that, please contact Galxe team for assistance.

 Subgraph and GraphQL typed Credentials consist of: endpoint, query, expression, and header.
 The only difference being subgraph is specific to the subgraphs hosted on [thegraph](https://thegraph.com/).
-Galaxy will send `query` to the `endpoint` with `header`, and process the returned data with `expression`.
+Galxe will send `query` to the `endpoint` with `header`, and process the returned data with `expression`.
 For example:

 endpoint: